-The second highest ranked service category in 2021 according to the Community Needs Assessment was Housing.
+The second highest ranked service category in 2022 according to the Community Needs Assessment was Housing.
 The Big Sandy Area Community Action Program considers Housing to be a community-level need.
-Nearly 88% of respondents to the CNA considered Housing to be in the top three overall needs of the community.
+Nearly 60% of respondents to the Community Needs Assessment considered Housing to be in the top three overall needs of the community.

 Housing

-Rank Need Percent of Total Responses

-1 Rental housing for Disabled & Seniors 55%

-2 Grants for Home Ownership/Rehab 47%

-3 Security/Utility Deposit Programs 41%

-4 Programs for Free Home Repair 38%

-5 Counseling resources for Homeowners 37%

-6 Community supports for Homeless Families 32%

-7 Monthly Rental Assistance Programs 31%

-8 Grants to provide services that reduce 18%

-energy costs

-9 Other Less than 1%
+Rank Need Percent of Total Responses 1 More monthly rental assistance programs 60% 2 Grants for Home Ownership/Rehab 47% 3 Programs for Free Home Repair 40% 4 More Community Supports for Homeless Families 39% 5 Increased availability of security/utility deposit programs 33% 6 More income based rental housing for disabled and seniors 30% 7 More counseling resources for homeowners 27% 8 Grants to provide services that reduce energy costs 23% 9 Other 1%

 BSACAP operates a housing program that provides rental and utility assistance with funding from the Department of Housing and Urban Development in the form of Tenant-Based Rental Assistance and Emergency Solutions grant monies.
 The program is financially exhausted nearly as soon as funds are available and maintains a wait-list at all times.
+These two programs assist clients in alleviating the cost of rental costs in the form of rent payments, security deposits, utility deposits, and utility allowances.

 The agency also operates the Weatherization Assistance Program and the Low-Income Home Energy Assistance Program, both of which aim to reduce the burden of utility costs.
+The Low-Income Household Water Assistance Program also helps reduce the burden of utility costs.

-The U.S. Census Bureau, American Community Survey 5-Year Estimates, show that between 2014 and 2018, an average of 65% of renters in the BSACAP service area were housing burdened, meaning that the household income is not sufficient to afford the average cost of rent plus utilities, without having to spend 30 percent or more of their income on those costs.
+The U.S. Census Bureau, American Community Survey 5-Year Estimates, show that between

+2016 and 2020, an average of 62% of renters in the BSACAP service area were housing burdened, meaning that the household income is not sufficient to afford the average cost of rent plus utilities, without having to spend 30 percent or more of their income on those costs.
 Big Sandy currently has an average rent of over \$600 per month and an average mortgage of nearly \$900.
 Many individuals and families seeking housing live on a fixed income making this nearly impossible unless they overlap families.
 Often times, this causes many generations to live together.
 There are currently four emergency shelters in the five-county service area.
 Two of these are homeless shelters that house 45 individuals each and the other two are emergency shelters for women and children escaping sexual assault or domestic violence that house even less.
 Of these 4 shelters, 3 are located in the same county leaving the other 4 counties that are served by BSACAP with low options for homeless individuals or families.